PrabodhGyawali/GMX-Arb-UI/README.md

 # Dashboard
 - TODO: Trade information: total profits, total positions,
+- TODO: Trading view integration

 # Make a notification Section:
 - Software updates - guide etc.
 - allow to recieve email service if trade executed or closed

 # Demo Button
-TODO: Change card ui of demo opp
+TODO: Info on whether demo works or not

 # Onboarding Experience
 - Add `.env` pair for private key with a lot of explanation